 Making Wine Glass Candle Holders

 Inverted, stemmed wine glasses make pretty candle holders.
 You can put faux flower petals, buttons, or other decorations into the glass and seal them in to make quite decorative candle holders.
-This is a guide about making wine glass candle holders
+This is a page about making wine glass candle holders

 I love to decorate my home for every season and holiday.
 There are so many items in stores and online to choose from, but I like making a lot of my decor too.
 One of my favorite things to make are wine glass candle holders.
 You can buy the glasses at thrift stores for less than a dollar.
 And items to fill them can be found at any dollar store.
 These candle holders are fairly easy to make and can really accentuate any area of your home.
 They'd also make great gifts for any occasion!